 - Kidney stones (causes slowing or partial blockage of urine flow)

-During menopause, estrogen levels drop.
-Because estrogen provides some level of protection against UTIs, its reduction during menopause may make some women more susceptible to UTIs.
+After menopause, estrogen levels drop.
+Because estrogen provides some level of protection against UTIs, its reduction after menopause may make some women more susceptible to UTIs.

 UTIs in the elderly are common in both men and women.
 Although they may have symptoms commonly associated with UTIs, often UTI symptoms in elderly individuals are different.
 They may show only symptoms of agitation, delirium, confusion and/or behavioral changes.
 The elderly are at higher risk of developing complications such as kidney infections or sepsis from UTIs.